This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child's symptoms cause distress and affect his daily activities, school, and relationships.

 - Cognitive behavior therapy: This therapy helps your child learn to face his feared object or situation slowly and carefully.
 This may be done alone with the therapist or with family members.
 Your child will also learn to control his mental and physical reactions of fear.

-- Cognitive restructuring: Caregivers help your child learn which thoughts cause anxiety.
+- Cognitive restructuring: Healthcare providers help your child learn which thoughts cause anxiety.
 His therapist helps him see the event differently so he can change his thoughts and decrease his anxiety.

 - Exposure or desensitization: This therapy helps your child face a feared object, person, or situation.
 Fantasy or real-life situations are used with this therapy.
 The goal of desensitization therapy is to help decrease your child's fear or anxiety.

 - Eye movement desensitization and reprocessing: This is also called EMDR and is a type of exposure therapy.
-Caregivers help your child's eyes move back and forth while he imagines the trauma.
+Healthcare providers help your child's eyes move back and forth while he imagines the trauma.

 - Relaxation therapy: Relaxation therapy teaches your child how to calm his body and mind.
 The goal is to have your child feel less physical stress and have less emotional stress.
-Caregivers will teach your child ways to relax, such as deep breathing, meditation, relaxing muscles, music, or biofeedback.
+Healthcare providers will teach your child ways to relax, such as deep breathing, meditation, relaxing muscles, music, or biofeedback.

 - Antianxiety: These medicines help your child feel less nervous.